update/update/README.md

 </a>
 </p>

+Be scalable.
 Update is a new developer framework and CLI for automating updates of any kind in code projects.
-All updating is accomplished using plugins called _updaters_, which are run by command line or API, and can be installed globally, locally, or in a local `updatefile.js`.

 ## TOC